aiven/devportal/docs/platform/howto/integrations/prometheus-metrics.rst

 ''''''''''''''''''''''''''

-Aiven provides the Prometheus client via the Telegraf plugin so all the same metrics that are available via the Aiven InfluxDB® metrics integration are also available via the Prometheus integration.
+Aiven provides the Prometheus client via the Telegraf plugin so all the same metrics that are available via the Aiven for InfluxDB® metrics integration are also available via the Prometheus integration.
 You can see the full list of metrics `here
 <https://help.aiven.io/en/articles/5144867-aiven-service-metrics>`_.